 The program's format, style, and content shifted with the times and with the producers.
 In addition to conventional interviews with African-American citizens and leaders, ABJ explored current and critical issues through on-location footage, staged performances, and through the edited program format.
 The first host of Colored People's Time in 1968 was Tony Brown, who went on to produce Tony Brown's Journal, currently the second longest running public affairs show on PBS.
 After Brown left CPT, the series was re-titled Detroit Black Journal and host George Martin continued to cover critical issues while increasing the musical content of the programming.

 The next host (from approximately 1975 to 1978) was Ron Scott, a social justice activist in Detroit, who brought a hard-hitting slant to the program.
-From 1979 to 1984, under the leadership of producer Juanita Anderson and host Ben Frazier, the program shifted to a documentary style that featured monthly topical documentaries rather than in-studio interviews and performances.
+From 1979 to 1984, under the host Ben Frazier, the program shifted to a documentary style that featured monthly topical documentaries rather than in-studio interviews and performances.
+During this period, Deborah Ray was the Associate Producer of the program (1977-1979) and then Producer (1980-1983) with Juanita Anderson serving as Executive Producer from 1981-1984.
 As host from 1984 to 1988, Ed Gordon returned DBJ to an interview-style format.
-From Gordon's tenacious interviewing style emerged a tough yet friendly relationship with his interviewees, most noticeable in numerous hard-hitting interviews with Jesse Jackson during that period.
+From Gordon's tenacious interviewing style emerged a tough yet friendly relationship with his interviewees, most noticeable in numerous interviews with Jesse Jackson during that period.
 These types of diversity of opinion, debate and critique within African-American communities are essential to the intellectual goals fostered by this journal.
 Under the title American Black Journal, Darryl Wood led the show for the next ten years.
 His show emphasized the skills and talents of many of the nations leading Africa-American business people.
 Ken Brown, the current host of the program, brings his own distinctive personality to the show's already strong tradition.
 The various shifts in programming style and format, since the late 1960s, reflect the historical changes in the role of the media and the socioeconomic diversity of the African-American community.

 The variety of formats produced engaging and diverse content.
 Jazz vocalist and Detroit native Anita Baker reflected on the role of music throughout her family life.
 The Rhythm and Blues group, the Spinners, performed on a stage custom-built in the DPTV studio.
 Host Ron Scott both interviewed the group and learned their dance steps.
 Jazz vocalist Nancy Wilson brought out a softer side of the usually business-minded Darryl Wood.
 While Wynton Marsalis, interviewed is the mid-1990s, offered a reflection on his hero, Louis Armstrong, as well as on the vicissitudes of fame, critics and popular American music.